-ARTICLE 6 Compensation for Expropriation
+ARTICLE 5 Expropriation

 (1) Investments of investors of either Party shall not be nationalised, expropriated or subjected to measures having effects equivalent to nationalisation or expropriation (hereinafter referred to as "expropriation") in the territory of the other Party except for public purposes, under due process of law, on a non-discriminatory basis and against prompt, adequate and effective compensation.

-(2) Such compensation shall be at least equal to the market value of the investment expropriated immediately before the expropriation or before the impending expropriation became public knowledge, whichever is the earlier, hereinafter referred to as "date of valuation".
-(3) The value of the compensation will be calculated in a freely convertible currency according to the actual market rate for that currency on the date of that transaction.
+Such compensation shall be at least equal to the market value of the investment expropriated immediately before the expropriation or before the impending expropriation became public knowledge, whichever is the earlier, shall include interest at a normal commercial rate until the date of payment, shall be made without delay, and be effectively realizable.

-(4) The investor affected by the expropriation shall have a right, under the domestic law of the country of the Party making the expropriation, to prompt review, by a court of law or other independent and impartial forum of that Party, of his or its case and of the valuation of his or its investment in accordance with the principles referred to in paragraph (1).
+(2) The investor affected by the expropriation shall have a right, under the domestic law of the country of the Party making the expropriation, to prompt review, by a court of law of other independent and impartial forum of that Party, of his or its case and of the valuation of his or its investment in accordance with the principles referred to in paragraph (1).